 \section{Extraneous solutions to congruences}

-The basic heuristic behind our strategy for solving instances of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s} is that if $M$ is large and there are very few powers of $2$ in $\BZ/M\BZ$ and very few powers of $3$ in $\BZ/M\BZ$, then there should be very few ``accidental'' solutions to equations~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} in $\BZ/M\BZ$ --- that is, solutions that are not the reduction modulo $M$ of a solution in the integers.
-If $M$ is divisible by sufficiently high powers of $2$ and/or~$3$, we can hope that every solution in $\BZ/M\BZ$ to equation~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} will involve only determinate powers of $2$ or of $3$ (where \emph{determinate} is as defined in Section~\ref{S:prelim}).
+The basic heuristic behind our strategy for solving instances of equations~\eqref{EQ:sumof2s} and~\eqref{EQ:sumof3s} is that if $M$ is large and there are very few powers of $2$ in $\ZZ/M\ZZ$ and very few powers of $3$ in $\ZZ/M\ZZ$, then there should be very few ``extraneous'' solutions to equations~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} modulo $M$ --- that is, solutions that are not the reduction modulo $M$ of a solution in the integers.
+If $M$ is divisible by sufficiently high powers of $2$ and/or~$3$, we can hope that every solution modulo $M$ to equation~\eqref{EQ:sumof2s} or~\eqref{EQ:sumof3s} will involve only determinate powers of $2$ or of $3$ modulo~$M$ (where \emph{determinate} is as defined in Section~\ref{S:prelim}).
 If this is the case, then each solution will lift uniquely to the integers, if it lifts at all.
-However, it turns out that for many moduli~$M$, a solution to one of these equations involving only determinate powers of $2$ or of~$3$ gives rise to another solution that includes \emph{indeterminate} powers of $2$ or of~$3$.
-Let us give an example to show what we mean.
+However, it turns out that for many moduli~$M$, if there is \emph{any} solution to one of these equations, then there is \emph{also} a solution that includes indeterminate powers of $2$ and of~$3$.

-Suppose we are trying to solve equation~\eqref{EQ:sumof2s} in the case $n=3$, and, as in the introduction, we start by solving $3^x \equiv 2^{a_1} + 2^{a_2} + 2^{a_3}$ in $\BZ/M_1\BZ$ for $M_1 = 5440 = 2^6\cdot 5\cdot 17$.
-We saw earlier that there are three solutions, given by equations~\eqref{EQ:s1}, \eqref{EQ:s2}, and \eqref{EQ:s3}, and we also saw that the first two of these cannot arise as the reduction of a solution to equation~\eqref{EQ:sumof2s}.
-We would be done if we could show that the only integer $b\ge 0$ with $2^b \equiv 2^6$ in $\BZ/M_1\BZ$ were $b = 6$, but unfortunately that is not true; $2^6$ does not appear in the tail of diagram~\eqref{EQ:2diagram}, it appears in the diagram's loop.